justinmahar/articulate-nlg/README.md

 // "Woof", "Bark", "Sniff sniff", or "Wag tail"
 ```

+There are [Vocab Helper Functions](#vocab-helper-functions) which abstract away the mustache.js syntax shown above.
+These can (and should!) be used instead of mustache.js syntax whenever possible.

-See the [mustache.js](https://github.com/janl/mustache.js/) documentation for reference on the syntax.
+If you must, see the [mustache.js](https://github.com/janl/mustache.js/) documentation for reference on the syntax.

 ## Function Wrappers